cmda-bt/fe-course-18-19/week-3.md

 * [Chapter 14: The Document Object Model](https://eloquentjavascript.net/14_dom.html)

 ## Practicum
-In this lesson you will start with building the Frontend code for the job story you designed in the Project Tech course.
+In this lesson you start building the Frontend code for the job story designed in the Project Tech course.
 The Frontend code  will be based on the principles of Progressive Enhancement.

 ### In-class exercises
 * Desk research about Progressive Enhancement, share findings with the class (search for articles with code examples)